noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 26/4/2021 05:00 dream injection with another victim of the european human traffic network and his girlfriend.
 Nobles playing with our minds.
 They speak about a game when this is human trading, torture.
 Sleep deprivation, electroshock torture.
 STOP KING OF SPAIN, HELP ME. **Francesca** and **Alessandro** from Genoa.
 Probably also my family present. **Aurora** as an engineer of the Francesca's family.

+- 26/4/2021 10:41 **Massimo** because I've just said that I want to denunciate all in Genoa and in Barcelona say to me that he will kill me.

 ![](http://telecomlobby.com/Images/90KHz_during_stalking.webp)